 The Suburban Revitalisation program is providing $1,000,000 in funding for both stages of works, which is anticipated to be completed in late 2023.
 The project is being delivered in partnership with Knox City Council.

-The Suburban Revitalisation program is providing $150,000 in funding for the project and it's anticipated to be completed in late 2022.
+The Suburban Revitalisation program provided $150,000 in funding for the project and was completed in late 2022.
 The project was delivered in partnership with Knox City Council.

 The project will deliver beautification works and amenity improvements to Lupton Way, including a parklet, solar lighting, potential public art opportunities, painted surface treatments and improved integration with 255 and 257 Dorset Road.

 The Suburban Revitalisation program is providing $250,000 in funding for the project, which has now been completed.
 The project was delivered in partnership with Knox City Council in late 2022.

-The project will introduce creative elements and upgrade the pedestrian laneways and arcades that connect the key village retail precincts in Boronia based on the outcomes of an audit and engagement with the local community.
+The project introduced creative elements and upgraded the pedestrian laneways and arcades that connect the key village retail precincts in Boronia based on the outcomes of an audit and engagement with the local community.

 Benefits include enhanced pedestrian connectivity, improved perceptions of safety, business activation and increased footfall and increased engagement with local stakeholders in renewal activities in Boronia.

 The Suburban Revitalisation program provided $150,000 in funding for the project and was completed in late 2022.
-The project is being delivered in partnership with Knox City Council.
+The project was delivered in partnership with Knox City Council.

 500 energy inefficient lights will be upgraded to LED lights on major roads in Boronia, including the main roads within the commercial core and activity centre.
 This will address local concerns of poor amenity and perceptions of safety after dark, which was cited in the draft Boronia Renewal Strategy.